benoitj/blog.benoitj.ca/content/posts/nas.md

 Your NAS does not have to be that powerful, if all you have is documents and some pictures, a raspberry pi or similar is enough.
 If your NAS has multiple users and server lots of (large) files, it may require a bigger setup like the one describes in this post.

 Setting up your own NAS is possibly the first step to own your data.

+---

+_This is day 15 of my #100DaysToOffload.
+You can read more about the challenge here: <https://100daystooffload.com>._

 <!--more-->